karlkfi/kpt-config-sync/docs/installation.md

 This setup takes about 30 minutes.

+### Installation environments

+The installation environments are sessions on a computer that you will run the installation from.
+Any environments not mentioned here explicitly are untested, so we can not make guarantees about them.

-### Linux
+#### Linux

-You will need a Linux environment to drive the installation.

-Currently the only tested environment for installation is Linux on amd64.
-The following utilities need to be installed: `docker`, `bash`, `curl`, and `gcloud`.
+Currently the only tested environment for installation is Ubuntu 14.04 on amd64.

+Prerequisites:

+* Installed `curl`: to download the installation script.
+* Installed `docker`: to run the installation script.
+* Installed `bash`: to run the installation script.

+#### Google Cloud Shell

+*Since: v0.4.0*

+You can choose to install Nomos from within [Google Cloud shell](https://www.google.com/shell/docs).

+Prerequisites:

+* Verify that you can use `kubectl` within the Google Cloud shell to access the clusters that you plan to install Nomos on.

 ### Kubernetes

+You need to have up and running Kubernetes clusters that you intend to install Nomos on.
+You must be able to contact these clusters using `kubectl` from the installation environment.

 In order to run Nomos components, the cluster has to meet these requirements: